NES Zapper: Legacy

 The Wii Zapper peripheral for the Wii console is a plastic casing for the Wii Remote attached to a Nunchuk that is held like a gun for point-and-shoot gameplay.
 It is not technically or visually similar to the Zapper.
 The Wii U Virtual Console re-releases of NES games can use the Wii Remote's pointer as a virtual Zapper.

-The Wii U game Splatoon and its Nintendo Switch sequels Splatoon 2 and Splatoon 3 all include several N-ZAP weapons, which are heavily based on the Zapper's design.
-The N-ZAP '85 and N-ZAP '89 use the gray and orange colors of the Zapper respectively.
+The Wii U game Splatoon and its Nintendo Switch sequels Splatoon 2 and Splatoon 3 all include a family of weapons called the N-ZAP, which are recreations of the Zapper's design.
+The N-ZAP '85 and N-ZAP '89 use the gray and orange colors of the Zapper respectively, with the model numbers referencing the years both Zapper models released.
 The N-ZAP '83 appears in Splatoon and Splatoon 2 only, with the red and gold from the original Famicom controller, but shaped like the Zapper.

+The Zapper has been cloned for use in several Famiclone consoles.